Live Processes let process owners build and launch simple process applications created with no coding, as described at Live Processes.

 You can define a Summary Form which displays when the case is finished or when a process is searched and there are no pending activities for the user, by clicking on the Summary Form button located at the top right corner of the Drawing Area dashboard.

-Live Processes lets you add Email Tasks.
-This is useful when the process needs to notify people as the process advances.
-In our case, the task "Inform rejection" can be set as this type of task.
+Live Processes lets you add Email Tasks to notify people as the process moves on.
+In our case, the task "Inform rejection" can be set to notify, that is, send an email.

-Once we've set our task as an Email Task, it's time to compose the notification message.
+Once we've set our task as an Email Task, compose the notification message.
 To do so, click the Email settings icon in the Pie Menu.